 Wilmer is a somewhat small town located in the state of Alabama.
-With a population of 6,084 people and just one neighborhood, Wilmer is the 103rd largest community in Alabama.
+With a population of 10,355 people and three constituent neighborhoods, Wilmer is the 64th largest community in Alabama.